Increasing The Top Speed Of Your Polaris Ranger

 While LS small-block or Hayabusa engine swaps will surely make your Ranger faster, there are more practical and less intrusive ways of speeding up your Ranger 900, Ranger 570, or Ranger 1000 — after all, stock tires are only rated for certain speeds, and your stock belt will likely slap the case like mad at high velocities.
 Nevertheless, if you’re tired of lagging behind your friends with RZRs and no longer want to be the caboose of your convoy, here are some ideas that could quicken up your Polaris Ranger.

-Tweaking The Engine Control Module For A Faster Ranger
+Tweaking The Engine Control Module For A Faster Polaris Ranger

-Depending on what cc Ranger you have, a simple ECU tune can really wake your machine up.
+Depending on the cc size of your Polaris, a simple ECU tune can really wake your machine up.
 A Polaris Ranger 1000, for example, has the same motor as the RZR 1000, so you would think their top speeds would be comparable.
 Yet because the Ranger 1000 comes tuned down from the factory, it will lag behind an RZR — that is, if you don’t adjust the ECM.

-You can send your ECU in to have it reflashed, or install an ECU tuner for your Full-size Polaris Ranger to make the adjustments yourself.
-Furthermore, if you’re Ranger feels sluggish, make sure that you’re using it in performance mode and that your performance switch is plugged in.
-It might seem obvious, but some people think their Ranger is abnormally slow, only to find out that they were just riding in low or four-wheel drive.
+You can send your Ranger's ECU in to have it reflashed, or install an ECU tuner for your Full-size Polaris Ranger to make the requisite adjustments yourself.
+Furthermore, if your Ranger feels sluggish, make sure that you’re using it in performance mode and that your performance switch is plugged in.
+It might seem obvious, but some people mistakenly think that their Ranger is abnormally slow, only to find out that they were just riding in low or four-wheel drive.
 Additionally, having your seat belt plugged in and ensuring that your seat belt sensors are functional — or overriding the seat belt safety measures all together in the ECU or in the plug itself — could also help you increase the top speed of your Polaris Ranger.

 If speed is the only thing you’re after, you may as well just get a sports car.
-At around 2,500 lbs bone stock with no adds or accessories, the Polaris Ranger Mid-Size, Full-Size, or Crew will never feel like a supercar no matter how much you put into it.
+At around 2,500 Lbs bone stock with no adds or accessories, the Polaris Ranger Mid-Size, Full-Size, or Crew will never feel like a supercar no matter how much you put into it.
 This isn’t to say, however, that it can’t be woken up with a few supplementary parts.
-If you’re running bulky mud tires, your top speeds will be limited.
-So if you really want to go fast and ride primarily on paved roads and are primarily focused on increasing the top speed of your Polaris Ranger, smooth radial tires made for on-road riding are your best bet.
+If you’re running bulky Polaris Ranger mud tires, your side-by-side's max speed will be limited.
+So if you ride on paved roads and are primarily focused on increasing the top speed of your Polaris Ranger, smooth radial tires made for on-road riding are your best bet.

 Increasing Speed And Acceleration With A Clutch Kit

-The best way to increase both speed and acceleration in your Polaris Ranger as well as achieve quicker rates of acceleration is to install an aftermarket clutch kit.
+The best way to both increase the top speed of your Polaris Ranger as well as achieve quicker rates of acceleration is to install an aftermarket clutch kit.
 And among the many great Polaris Ranger clutch kits out exist top-end clutch rebuild kits, clutch upgrade kits, and clutch part replacements by companies like Gilomen Innovations, RVS Performance, SuperATV, and High Lifter.
-With one of these clutch kits and their related tunes (as well as an aftermarket belt), you can reach nearly 80MPH in your Ranger without taking ages to get there.
+With one of these clutch kits, clutch components, and their corresponding clutch tuners (as well as an aftermarket Polaris Ranger belt), you can reach nearly 80MPH in your Ranger without taking ages to get up to speed.

 Most riders opt for clutch kits with a stiffer secondary spring because it pinches the belt a little more, and heavier primary clutch weights are often installed as well.
-The Giloman or RVS tune basically brings the de-tuned 1000 motor close to the same specs as the 1000 RZR.
+The Giloman or RVS tune basically brings the de-tuned Polaris Ranger 1000 motor close to the same specs as the 1000 RZR.
 For A Giloman tune, you need to send in your ECU every time you need to change or upgrade a tune.
 With RVS, however, they will download tunes onto a Dynojet tuner and you can switch back and forth or upgrade the tunes yourself.

 The Polaris Ranger isn’t a racing side-by-side.
 And despite what you may have seen at the local mud hole, it’s not a submarine either.
-That isn’t to say, however, that going faster isn’t a priority for some riders.
+This isn’t to say, however, that going faster isn’t a priority for some riders.
 So if you want to wake your UTV up a bit, yet still want all the benefits that come from an off-road vehicle like the Polaris Ranger, there are options to be had.
 And at Everything Polaris Ranger, we have a great selection of parts and accessories that are guaranteed help you increase the top speed of your Polaris Ranger!